Juneo-io/juneogo/vms/platformvm/service.md

 ### `platform.validatedBy`

-Get the Subnet that validates a given blockchain.
+Get the Supernet that validates a given blockchain.

 **Signature:**